danielshervheim/webxr-ik-avatar/README.md

     Over the course of this project, we both ended up working on different branches so our `BoneIKAvatar` and `CCDIKAvatar` classes diverged a little bit.
 The BoneIKAvatar has the ability to supply a guide avatar mesh and player avatar mesh, and position for the tutorial GUI, but beyond that the customization is fairly limited (the tutorial text is non-configurable, for example).
 The `CCDIKAvatar` exposes a calibration state change observable, which allows each individual scene to register specific callbacks when the calibration state changes.
 You can see an example of this in `basicSceneCCD.ts`, where we dynamically show/hide text meshes and change guide avatar animations as the state changes.

-    We feel that both approaches have pros and cons, and in the end both offer similar functionality (and identical ability to control a player avatar through IK).
+    We feel that both approaches have pros and cons, and in the end both offer similar functionality (the ability to control a player avatar through IK).

-## Proposed Tasks Not Completed
+***Proposed Tasks Not Completed***

 1. User Avatar walking with animation blending was not implemented.
    This was initially proposed as a stretch goal but it never came to fruition for a multitude of reasons.